 A robust registration regime will protect investors and promote responsible capital formation.
+Antiregistration legislation in effect would place blindfolds on investors and state regulators.

-Further erosion of the ability of state governments to register offerings with the states before securities are sold, require notices to the states of securities transactions, register investment professionals, and otherwise promote responsible capital formation can be dangerous for investors and small businesses.
+Further erosion of the authority of state governments to register offerings with the states before securities are sold, require notices to the states of securities transactions, register investment professionals, and otherwise promote responsible capital formation would be dangerous for investors and small businesses.